 Students who withdraw, receive an “F” for non-attendance* or non-participation* from all of their classes are subject to the Return of Title IV Federal Financial Aid Programs Policy.
 Please review the Return of Title IV Funds Policy as it contains important information for students who withdraw or cease* to attend all registered classes within a term and receive Financial Aid.
 The Embry-Riddle Return of Title IV Funds Policy and Standards of Academic Progress, in accordance with federal regulations, will determine the amount of financial aid funds to be returned.

 Course 1: Yes, these credits are included in the financial aid enrollment because the student is allowed to repeat any failed or withdrawn course until a passing grade is received.
-Once a passing grade is received, financial aid can pay for the course again.
-If a grade of A, B, C, D, or F is made on the third attempt; the course will not count again in the calculation for financial aid enrollment.
+Once a passing grade is received, financial aid can pay for the course one more time (one repeat).
+If a grade of A, B, C, D or F is made on the third attempt, the course will not count again in the calculation for financial aid enrollment.

 Course 2: Yes, these credits may be counted, even though it was previously passed, because it is the first time the class is being repeated.

-Course 3: No, this course was previously passed and this is the third attempt.
-Two attempts are the maximum attempts these credits can count toward financial aid enrollment, because the course has been previously passed.
+Course 3: No, this course was previously passed twice, and this is the third attempt.
+Two attempts are the maximum attempts these credits can count toward financial aid enrollment because the course has been previously passed.

 Course 4: No, the class credits are no longer considered for financial aid eligibility because it has been previously passed, and this is the second time it is being repeated.